zero804/gitter/README.md

 ### Clearing the local MongoDB

-Local MongoDB uses a `mongodb` docker volume to persist the DB state even after shutting down the container.
-You can remove this volume by running `docker volume rm mongodb`.
-Docker compose will create a new one next time you start MongoDB container.
+Local MongoDB uses a `gitter-mongodb` docker volume to persist the DB state even after shutting down the container.
+You can remove this volume by running `docker volume rm gitter-mongodb` (you might need to remove containers that use the volume or use `-f` option).
+Docker compose will create a new volume next time you start MongoDB container.

 ### Browsing local MongoDB (GUI)